Andrew-Rezk/Solar-System-Animation/README.md

 # Solar-System-Animation

 This is a simple Solar system animation web application which shows the sun and all the planets in the solar system.
 Animations include: twinkling stars, dust clouds, and flying ufos.
-Technology used incudes: HTML, CSS, and ZERB foundatin.
+Technology used incudes: HTML, CSS, and ZERB foundation.